New Jersey Route 54: Route description

 Past the Atlantic City Expressway, the two-lane undivided road comes to an intersection with CR 559.
 From this point, Route 54 is lined with residences and businesses as it comes into downtown Hammonton.
-The road crosses NJ Transit’s Atlantic City Line immediately before a junction with CR 561.
+The road crosses NJ Transit’s Atlantic City Line at-grade immediately before a junction with CR 561.
 After CR 561, the route becomes Bellevue Avenue and encounters the western terminus of CR 542.
 As the road leaves the downtown area, the surroundings become more residential.
 Route 54 ends at an intersection with US 30 and US 206, where the road continues north as US 206.